vankesteren/blog/posts/crossyroad.md

 <img src="crossyroad_files/figure-html/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-You can draw your own conclusions from this.
-Thanks for reading!
+I'll leave drawing any conclusions up to you :)

-Questions that remained:
+Questions that remained for me, maybe you can generate some ideas:

 1. Does the shape parameter change with different amounts of players?

 2. How can we incorporate the dependence between consecutive trials?
 (NB assumes i.i.d.
 Bernoulli trials)

-3. In Crossy Road you both have to die within a short distance.
-Can this be in the model?
+3. In Crossy Road you both have to die within a short distance of each other.
+Can this modelled?